I was born and grew up in Johannesburg, South Africa.

 The Death & Life of Lucy Westenra is a dual timeline historical novel: modern day and late Victorian.
 It is a feminist retelling of Dracula from the perspective of Lucy Westenra.

 It concerns the restrictive choices women faced in the Victorian era, and how the stories of women can be manipulated and erased.

-I have begun research for a new novel set in the Victorian era.
 For centuries, the care of the dead fell to women: each parish had a Sextoness, or death searcher, who would visit a home when someone had died.
 She would identify the cause of death and arrange burial in the churchyard.
 But with the Industrial Revolution and the influx of people into cities, the churchyards became overwhelmed.
 The male-dominated undertaking industry arose, and municipal cemeteries sprung up around London.